 9. Love Actually (2003)

-Yes, “Love, Actually” is not a perfect movie by any means — it’s extra saccharine and purposely sentimental — but there’s also no denying that “feel-good” movies don’t come in better shape and form than this.
-Say, what you may but the Keira Knightly-Andrew Lincoln track remains the sweetest thing you might have ever seen.
+Yes, ‘Love, Actually’ is not a perfect movie by any means — it’s extra saccharine and purposely sentimental — but one must admit that feel-good movies don’t come in better shape and form than this.
+Say what you may but the Keira Knightley-Andrew Lincoln track remains the sweetest thing you might have ever seen.

 Read More: Best Introspective Movies of All Time